rachanaramkumar123/PalindromeChecker/README.md

 # PalindromeChecker
-//use case 1
+// use case 1
-//printed a welcome message
+// printed a welcome message